 A. Non-uniform or dress-up days occur throughout the year.
 Holiday themed shirts, Sunday dress day, color shirt day, Go Texas day are just a few examples that we will observe.
 Please check the website calendar often for special days.
-Spring picture day is a special dress day, the children may wear appropriate Spring attire.
-(Individual school picture day and class picture day is a uniform day)
+Individual school picture day and class picture day is a uniform day.